captain-proton/aise/documentation/source/rem1/exam_preparation/lecture_questions.rst

 What is the main purpose of Structured Analysis?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Strukturierte Analyse soll die Diskussion über ein Problem, durch die Strukturierung des Problems, erleichern.
+Strukturierte Analyse soll die Diskussion über ein Problem, durch die Strukturierung des Problems, erleichtern.

 Name the modelling constructs of Data Flow Diagrams!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^